Reviewed by

 • Purpose: Intending to publish a physical print edition (newspaper, magazine, or periodical).

-• Registration Requirement: Yes, if an online news portal or digital publisher decides to launch a physical print edition of their content, they must complete the full RNI registration process just like any traditional publisher.
+• Registration Requirement: Yes, an online news portal or digital publisher must complete the full RNI registration process if they decide to launch a physical print edition of their content.

-• Proof of address for the Printing Press (e.g., ownership papers, lease agreement, or utility bills for the premises).
+Proof of address for the printing press (ownership papers, lease agreement, or utility bills)Confirms the operating location of the printing pressPrinter

-How to Apply for RNI Registration – Complete Process
+How to Apply for RNI Registration Online in India – Complete Process

 1. Title Verification & Declaration Filing